astroandes/tololo-lya-fit/paper/referee.md

 should not be expected?
 It would be good to have some explanation about this too.

 Reply.
-In this paper it is the atypical line what matter.
-This is emphasized by the fact that this is the first time that models can reproduce the main features of this line.
-We have added some paragraphs.
+In this paper it is the atypical Lya line what matters to us.
+The highlight of this paper is the existence of models that are able to reproduce the main feature of this line.
+A feat achieved for the first time since the first Tololo Lya observations in 1997.
+We have modified parts of the Abstract, Introduction and Conclusions to highlight this perspective.

 2) It is not clear what the physical motivation for using the models selected for the work and described in the text is.
 Why these models